neon-bindings/neon/README.md

 Support for [LTS versions of Node](https://github.com/nodejs/LTS#release-schedule) and current are expected.
 If you're using a different version of Node and believe it should be supported, let us know.

+### Bun (experimental)

+[Bun](https://bun.sh/) is an alternate JavaScript runtime that targets Node compatibility.
+In many cases Neon modules will work in bun; however, at the time of this writing, some Node-API functions are [not implemented](https://github.com/Jarred-Sumner/bun/issues/158).

 ### Rust

 Neon supports Rust stable version 1.18 and higher.
 We test on the latest stable, beta, and nightly versions of Rust.